Movietone Act:

 When Talkie is asked to put on an act, Walter Van Brunt takes the place of Murray, in which he sings "Love's Old Sweet Song."
 After Mutie "finds his voice," both Murray and Van Brunt harmonize together in "Goodnight Ladies," before getting eaten by a whale.

-Note: A copy of this film can be downloaded at www.archive.org.
+Note: A copy of this film can be viewed at Internet Archive: http://www.archive.org/details/FindingH1929.
 This was also released on Warner Bros.'
-3-DVD set of The Jazz Singer, starring Al Jolson.
+3-DVD set of The Jazz Singer.

 Screen Songs: